rohithjayarajan/beginner_tutorials/README.md

 ## Running Rostest

 Rostest and gtest have been used to write the unit tests for the talker node service.
-Run the following commands in the terminal to build the tests
+Run the following commands in a new terminal to build the tests

 ```
 cd ~/catkin_ws/